ncatlab/nlab-content/pages/0/4/6/6/16640/content.md

 Let $G$ be a finite group of order $n$, and suppose that $p$ is a prime that divides $n$; say $n = p^f u$ where $p$ does not divide $u$.
 Recall that a [[Sylow p-subgroup]] is a $p$-subgroup of maximal order $p^f$.

 A fundamental fact of group theory is that Sylow $p$-subgroups exist and they are all conjugate to one another; also the number of Sylow $p$-subgroups is $\equiv 1 \; mod p$.

-Existence of Sylow $p$-subgroups can be proven by exploiting the same type of argument as in the proof of Proposition \ref{pgroup}; here we prove a stronger statement:
+Existence of Sylow $p$-subgroups can be proven by exploiting the same type of argument as in the proof of Proposition \ref{pgroup}:

 +-- {: .num_theorem #ppower}
 ###### Theorem